 upils in Year 7 are taught one lesson of Geography per week.
 The year starts off with an introduction to the different aspects of Geography.
-This is followed by the study and practise of mapwork and fieldwork skills, where pupils will undertake a mini geographical investigation.
+This is followed by the study and practise of mapwork and fieldwork skills in the context of the pupils' local area.
 These are essential skills that will be developed through to GCSE and A-level, as well as being transferable to other subjects.

-In the Spring Term, pupils study UK and Global Challenges.
-In this topic they will investigate contemporary issues such as deforestation, ocean pollution and climate change.
-In the Summer Term, pupils will visit sites along the River Tillingbourne, investigating the downstream changes of a river.
-This will enhance their understanding of the UK's physical landscape.
-It will also allow them to further extend their research and fieldwork skills

-Pupils in Year 7 are also encouraged to take an interest in our ever changing world, by keeping up to date with current global affairs and geographical issues.
+Pupils then continue to develop their knowledge of the UK's human and physical geography.
+In the Spring Term, pupils study 'Water on Earth'.
+In this topic they will develop knowledge and understanding about the importance of water as a natural resource, the way in which it is naturally recycled, the features and processes operating within river systems and the impacts and responses to flooding.
+In the Summer Term, pupils will aim to engage in debates centred around the Earth's changing climate, investigating the potential impacts of these changes both in the UK and across the world.
+Pupils in Year 7 are also encouraged to take an interest in our ever changing world, by keeping up to date with current global affairs and geographical issues, and can attend our Key Stage 3 Geography Society Club to further broaden their interest and understanding.